 Hey there!
 I’m Cindy. 🙋♀️

 My husband Barrett and I were full-time RVers from 2018 to 2021.
 We traveled with our furry cat friends Vodka, Squirt & Dakota, and a Corgi pup, Marty.

-So far, we have lived out of the RV in 31 US states.
-The Cougar has traveled over 20,000 miles since purchasing it new back in 2018!
+The Cougar has traveled over 20,000 miles and provided us a place to live in 31 US states since purchasing it new back in 2018!

-Back in 2019, we opened up our home for an RV tour at the RV Entrepreneur Summit!
-The only reason we signed up for the tour in the first place was
+In 2019, we opened our home for an RV tour at the RV Entrepreneur Summit!

 The Dual RV Desk Idea